 In fact, traffic ticket lawyers use different legal strategies to challenge allegations of violating this statute.
 Some include showing that:

-- the accused was following the direction of police officer or a traffic signal.
+- the accused was following the direction of a police officer or a traffic signal.

 - the accused was trying to avoid conflict with other traffic.

 - the defendant was exempted from the law.

 2.1.
 Following direction from the police or a traffic signal

 This statute says that a driver is not guilty of an offense if he/she violated the law while acting in compliance with:

 - the directions of a police officer, or